kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 $ kubectl -n mysql patch statefulset mysql-release --type=json -p='[{"op": "add", "path": "/spec/template/spec/containers/0/volumeMounts", "value": [{"mountPath": "/bitnami/mysql", "name": "restored-data"}, {"mountPath": "/opt/bitnami/mysql/conf/my.cnf", "name": "config", "subPath": "my.cnf"}]}]'
 ```

-Once the patch is complete and MySQL pod is set to “running“, you can see that the data has been successfully restored to MySQL.
+Once the patch is complete and MySQL pod is set to “Running“, you can check if the data has been restored to previous state.

-# Verify the restored application data
+## Verify the restored application data

-To verify if restore was successful, we need to connect to the MySQL CLI and query the test database that we created in [this](https://github.com/kanisterio/kanister/tree/master/examples/stable/mysql-csi-snapshot#create-application-data) step.
+To verify if restore was successful, you need to connect to the MySQL CLI and query the test database that was created in [this](https://github.com/kanisterio/kanister/tree/master/examples/stable/mysql-csi-snapshot#create-application-data) step.

 ```bash
 # Enter into a shell inside MySQL's pod